JayalakshmyJayakrishnan/NPCifyy-useless_project_temp/README.md

 ### Project Description
-NCPify is your daily ritual-powered, lore-driven pixel fantasy groupchat web experience.
+NPCify is your daily ritual-powered, lore-driven pixel fantasy groupchat web experience.
 It’s what happens when fandoms meet divine chaos and screenshots become sacred relics.

 ### The Problem (that doesn't exist)